plone/documentation/docs/deployment/caching/rulesets-and-caching-operations.md

 By setting this option, you can focus the other cache settings on the anonymous use case.

 Note that if you are using a caching proxy, you will need to set a Vary header of "X-Anonymous" or similar, and ensure that such a header is set in the proxy for logged in users (a blunter alternative is to use "Cookie" as the header, although this can have false positives).
-See the example Varnish and Squid configurations that come with this package for more details.
+See the example Varnish configuration that come with this package for more details.

 ### Request variables that prevent caching (`cacheStopRequestVariables`)